Category

 OWASP's LLM Top 10 turns from an abstract risk list into a concrete architecture spec the moment you put an AI agent inside your operations loop.

-6 min readSREWhat is a SRE?
+6 min readSREWhat is an SRE?

 A Site Reliability Engineer (SRE) is a software engineer who designs and operates production systems using code, measurement, and automation rather than manual operations.
 The role was created at Google in 2003 and is now one of the most in-demand titles in software.
 What SREs do, and how the role differs from DevOps.